Labbeti/aac-metrics/README.md

 tqdm >= 4.64.0
 sentence-transformers >= 2.2.2
 ```

-This package has been developped for Ubuntu 20.04, and it is expected to work on most Linux distributions.

 ### External requirements
 - `java` **>= 1.8 and <= 1.13** is required to compute METEOR, SPICE and use the PTBTokenizer.